 - Description: This pattern involves a long trend candle followed by three consecutive small candles (often same-colored bodies) that show minimal price range progression.
 These three candles form a tight holding pattern zone near the close of the initial strong candle.

-- Strengths and limitations: The pattern’s strength is the clear signal of hesitation being overcome, making the subsequent breakout highly predictable.
+- Strengths and limitations: The pattern’s strength is the clear signal of hesitation being overcome, making the subsequent breakout a compelling probabilistic setup.
 Its primary limitation is the low-volatility nature, meaning it critically requires a major volume spike on the breakout candle to confirm validity.

 - Case study: This setup frequently appears on the daily chart of highly liquid asset prices (e.g., S&P 500 or major FX pairs).
 For instance, following a strong 3% rally (C1), three days of near-flat trading (C2-C4) signal market “deliberation.”
 The candlestick continuation is validated only when the price decisively closes above the C1/C4 high on the fifth day, confirming the absorption phase is complete and institutional momentum has resumed.